Timothy Gowers: Awards and honours

-In 1994, Gowers was an invited speaker at the International Congress of Mathematicians in Zürich where he discussed the theory of infinite-dimensional Banach spaces.
+In 1994, Gowers was an invited speaker at the International Congress of Mathematicians in Zurich where he discussed the theory of infinite-dimensional Banach spaces.
 In 1996, Gowers received the Prize of the European Mathematical Society, and in 1998 the Fields Medal for research on functional analysis and combinatorics.
 In 1999 he became a Fellow of the Royal Society and a member of the American Philosophical Society in 2010.
 In 2012 he was knighted by the British monarch for services to mathematics.
 He also sits on the selection committee for the Mathematics award, given under the auspices of the Shaw Prize.
 He was listed in Nature's 10 people who mattered in 2012.

 Personal life

-Timothy Gowers was born on November 20, 1963 in Marlborough, Wiltshire, England.
+Timothy Gowers was born on 20 November 1963, in Marlborough, Wiltshire, England.

 Gowers's father was Patrick Gowers, a composer; his great-grandfather was Sir Ernest Gowers, a British civil servant who was best known for guides to English usage; and his great-great-grandfather was Sir William Gowers, a neurologist.
 He has two siblings, the writer Rebecca Gowers, and the violinist Katharine Gowers.
 He has five children and plays jazz piano.

 In November 2012, Gowers opted to undergo catheter ablation to treat a sporadic atrial fibrillation, after performing a mathematical risk–benefit analysis to decide whether to have the treatment.

 In 1988, Gowers married Emily Thomas, a classicist and Cambridge academic: they divorced in 2007.
 Together they had three children.
 In 2008, he married for a second time, to Julie Barrau, a University Lecturer in British Medieval History at the University of Cambridge.
 They have two children together.